Cost of Following Jesus: Matthew 8:18-22

 - As Oswald Chambers says, “Are you faithful to Jesus or faithful to your ideas about Him?

 Follow me, and let the dead bury their own dead.
 Matthew 8:22b

-Father, common sense and the common sense messages around me distract and lull me to pursue safety, security, and the comforts of this world.
+Father, common sense and the messages around me distract me to pursue safety, security, and the comforts of this world.
 Examine my life and help me to make you Lord of it.
 Help me to willingly lay aside anything which impedes my relationship with you.
 Help me to trust in you and you alone.
-Remind me daily that, “I am the righteousness of God in Christ Jesus.”

-How Fasting Fits Purifying Myself of a Blended Faith
+How Fasting helps in Purifying Myself of a Blended Faith

-Fasting is a focal lens for prayer, and a fasting day is a good time to reflect upon the purity of my faith, removing distractions, and getting my spiritual eyes back on Jesus alone.
+Fasting is a focal lens for prayer.
+A fasting day is good to reflect upon the purity of my faith, removing distractions, and getting my eyes back on Jesus alone.